-Montgomery County bars police from displaying ‘divisive’ wooden Blue Lives Matter flag
+Maryland Gov. Larry Hogan ‘offended and disgusted’ by county’s ban on ‘Thin Blue Line’ flag

+Maryland Gov. Larry Hogan on Sunday blasted Montgomery County’s decision to ban the display of a homemade wooden “Thin Blue Line” flag, saying he was “offended and disgusted.”

+“I’m offended and disgusted that County Executive Marc Elrich has prohibited Montgomery County Police officers from displaying a ‘thin blue line’ American flag that was made for them by a father & his young son in honor of National First Responders Day,” said Mr. Hogan in a statement.

-Montgomery County Executive Marc Elrich has banned a police station from displaying a homemade wooden Blue Lives Matter flag created by a local resident, calling it “divisive.”
+The Republican governor weighed in after Mr. Elrich banned a police station from displaying the gift, also known as the Blue Lives Matter flag, calling it “divisive.”

 “The flag provides a symbol of support to some but it is a symbol of dismissiveness to others,” said Mr. Elrich in a Friday statement.
 “Because it is divisive, the flag will not be posted at the 5th District nor in any public space within the Police Department.”